suffolklibraries/lgc/content/collections/events/baby-loves-to-boogie-13-04.md

     content:
       -
         type: text
-        text: 'The coolest family disco in town is here and it’s all about moving, laughing, and having a blast together.'
+        text: 'The coolest baby disco in town is here, and it’s all about moving, laughing and celebrating the magic of Spring together!'
   -
     type: paragraph
     attrs: